Walgett - Lightning Ridge

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Walgett - Lightning Ridge has 239 active public transport stops.
-These are served by a mix of trains and buses along 28 routes, offering 263 weekly passenger trips in total.
-The average distance from residents to the nearest stop is 312 meters.
+Walgett-Lightning Ridge has 239 active public transport stops.
+These are serviced by 28 routes offering 263 weekly trips.
+Residents' average distance to the nearest stop is 312 meters.

-On average, there are 37 trips per day across all routes, equating to approximately one weekly trip per stop.
-Transport accessibility is rated as good.
+Daily service frequency averages 37 trips across all routes, equating to about one weekly trip per stop.
+Transport accessibility is rated as good in this area.

 Frequently Asked Questions - Transport